 Two steps!
 So simple, right?
 And quick, which is important for me because I generally only have time for "makeup light" when I'm getting ready in the morning.

-I came home with three new products: The Anastasia brow wiz, a Sephora Classic Angled Liner/Eyeliner Brush #15 (the one I already had was a bit too large), and (since I was due for a new concealer anyway) Makeup Forever Full Cover Camouflage Cream in #14.
+I came home with three new products: The Anastasia brow wiz, a Sephora Classic Angled Liner/Eyeliner Brush #15 (which has sold out since this post was published), and (since I was due for a new concealer anyway) Makeup Forever Full Cover Camouflage Cream in #14.

 What's in your eyebrow shaping arsenal?